Laura10101/kitten-calculator/README.md

 Ease of use was also a major consideration.
 This is a practical application and therefore a positive user experience was critical.
 Colours were chosen to make navigation of the application as easy as possible, with good contrast between sections, easy to see buttons with responsive elements so the user was clear when a button was clicked and selected or deselected.

-I identified a pastel shade of blue and then used w3 schools colour picker to select different colours of the same tone.
-(HTML Color Picker (w3schools.com)) This created a soft, cohesive feel to the colour scheme with a high level of harmony, which was important for a consistent user experience.
+I identified a pastel shade of blue and then used w3 schools colour picker to [select different colours](https://www.w3schools.com/colors/colors_picker.asp) of the same tone.
+This created a soft, cohesive feel to the colour scheme with a high level of harmony, which was important for a consistent user experience.

 The colour palette is shown below: